-These caramelized almonds have the perfect balance of sweet and salty flavours.
+This caramelized almonds recipe is quick and easy to make.
+These candied almonds have the perfect balance of sweet and salty flavors.
 They’re spiced with cinnamon and cloves and have a satisfying crunchy texture.
-These nutritious candied almonds are gluten free, vegan, and make a great snack or post-dinner treat.
+These nutritious candied almonds are gluten free, vegan, and refined sugar free.
+Serve them as party nibbles or on the go snacks.

 Main ingredients and substitutions

-I love using cinnamon and cloves in this recipe because that combination makes these spiced candied nuts taste like apple pie.
+I love using cinnamon and cloves in these caramelized almonds because that combination makes these spiced candied nuts taste like apple pie.
 You can substitute store bought apple pie spice or pumpkin spice instead of the cinnamon and cloves if you prefer.
 Allspice is another good alternative.
 Chinese five spice would be delicious as well.

 I opted to use coconut oil as the fat in this recipe but you can substitute butter, vegan butter, olive oil, or any other oil you prefer.